PlumSpice/DebugHud/README.md

-# MessaginUI Plugin for Hytale
+# DebugHud Plugin for Hytale

 A Debug hud with lots of player and world information thats usually needed by players.
 <br>